tednaphil/stardew-friends/README.md

 </div>

 ## Installation Instructions
+  >[!NOTE]
-  Note: the front-end and back-end are both deployed, so installation is not needed to use the web app.
+  > The front-end and back-end are both deployed, so installation is not needed to use the web app.
 FE installation is required for running tests.

 ### FE Installation Instructions:
 - Run the following on command line to clone the repo and run the app locally: